Qwenty228/pid-car-simulator/README.md

 In this simulation, PID is used to control the speed of each side of the car(tank steerimg system) by using the distance between the car and wall as the 'error'.

+This algorithm is very useful for line following robot.
+Due to the damping effect from Derivative term, the robot can traverse curve path rapidly and steadily.

 <!-- https://user-images.githubusercontent.com/68010275/175910885-4e553675-5ced-493a-84be-5d449cd8ea18.mp4 -->

 <h3><i>PID Car</i></h3>